BUNPC/pysnirf2/docs/pysnirf2.md

 If dynamic_loading=True, the data is loaded from the SNIRF file only when accessed through the getter

 Index of the detector.

 ---

-#### <kbd>property</kbd> detectorModuleIndex

-SNIRF field `detectorModuleIndex`.

-If dynamic_loading=True, the data is loaded from the SNIRF file only when accessed through the getter

-Index of the module that contains the detector of the channel.
-This index must be used together with `sourceModuleIndex`, and  can not be used when `moduleIndex` presents.

-For example, if `measurementList5` is a structure with `sourceIndex=2`,  `detectorIndex=3`, `wavelengthIndex=1`, `dataType=1`, `dataTypeIndex=1` would  imply that the data in the 5th column of the `dataTimeSeries` variable was  measured with source #2 and detector #3 at wavelength #1.
-Wavelengths (in  nanometers) are described in the `probe.wavelengths` variable  (described  later).
-The data type in this case is 1, implying that it was a continuous wave  measurement.
-The complete list of currently supported data types is found in  the Appendix.
-The data type index specifies additional data type specific  parameters that are further elaborated by other fields in the `probe`  structure, as detailed below.
-Note that the Time Domain and Diffuse Correlation  Spectroscopy data types have two additional parameters and so the data type  index must be a vector with 2 elements that index the additional parameters.

-`sourcePower` provides the option for information about the source power for  that channel to be saved along with the data.
-The units are not defined, unless  the user takes the option of using a `metaDataTag` described below to define,  for instance, `sourcePowerUnit`. `detectorGain` provides the option for  information about the detector gain for that channel to be saved along with the  data.

-Note:  The source indices generally refer to the optode naming (probe  positions) and not necessarily the physical laser numbers on the instrument.
-The same is true for the detector indices.
-Each source optode would generally,  but not necessarily, have 2 or more wavelengths (hence lasers) plugged into it  in order to calculate deoxy- and oxy-hemoglobin concentrations.
-The data from  these two wavelengths will be indexed by the same source, detector, and data  type values, but have different wavelength indices.
-Using the same source index  for lasers at the same location but with different wavelengths simplifies the  bookkeeping for converting intensity measurements into concentration changes.
-As described below, optional variables `probe.sourceLabels` and  `probe.detectorLabels` are provided for indicating the instrument specific  label for sources and detectors.

----